Geography of Australia: Natural disasters

+Australia experiences a range of meteorological and geological hazards.
+Some natural hazards occur only in certain climatic, geological or topographic regions, while others have a high potential of occurring anywhere on the Australian continent.
+Natural disasters have helped to shape Australia's history.
+Notable examples include Cyclone Mahina (1899), Cyclone Tracy (1974), the Sydney hailstorm (1999), the floods in New South Wales (1955) and the Ash Wednesday bushfires (1983).
+Although the country has always experienced them, their frequency, severity and cost is increasing as climate change progresses.

 Weather hazards

-Cyclones in Australia are common, which the North-western coast in Western Australia being the most cyclone prone area in all of Australia.
-Additionally, cyclone formations can also occur off the North-eastern coast in Queensland, such as Cyclone Jasper and Cyclone Niran in recent years.
+Cyclones in Australia are common, which the north-western coast in Western Australia being the most cyclone prone area in all of Australia.
+Additionally, cyclone formations can also occur off the north-eastern coast in Queensland, such as Cyclone Jasper and Cyclone Niran in recent years.
 Such cyclones cause widespread economic damage, and triggers floods and other disasters.
 Severe thunderstorms occur across the country between September and March, when the supply of solar energy is greatest.
 Northern Australia experiences violent thunderstorms that can have different characteristics to those that typically happen in the rest of the territory.
 These tropical severe thunderstorms are also different to conventional tropical cyclones.

 Although it's a much less common phenomena, tornado outbreaks can also occur.
-Based on historical records, 30–80 tornadoes are observed in Australia each year.
+Based on historical records, between 30 and 80 tornadoes are observed in Australia each year.

 Bushfires

-Bushfires are another frequently occurring natural disaster within Australia.
+Bushfires are an intrinsic part of Australia's environment.
+Natural ecosystems have evolved with fire, and the landscapes and their biological diversity have been shaped by and rely on patterns of fire.
 This is due to the unique flora that exists, which is highly flammable, and some species actually requiring fire to regenerate and spread.
 While bushfires can occur at any time of the year, the risk is the highest during the summer and autumn months for the majority of the country, and spring months for the most northern regions of the country.

 Heatwaves

 Heatwaves, or consecutive days of extreme temperatures, are also prominent in Australia.
 They are the deadliest natural disasters in Australia, accounting for more deaths than bushfires, cyclones, earthquakes, floods and severe storms combined.
-The number of days with a modest level of heat stress is increasing, as does the number of consecutive days of heat stress: the frequency doubled between 1960–70 and 2000-08.
+The number of days with a modest level of heat stress is increasing, as does the number of consecutive days of heat stress: the frequency doubled between 1960–70 and 2000–08.